-Have students identify information that is presented in different formats on Jane Goodall such as speeches, graphs and charts.
+Have students identify information that is presented in different formats on Jane Goodall such as speeches, graphs and charts. why we have four seasons in the Northern Hemisphere.

-- Tell students that each of them is going to write an informational paragraph about an animal and animal group of their choosing, and in the paragraph they will explain why the animal is classified as it is. - Write the word informational on the board, and ask what word (or words) students see inside that word.
-You may wish to underline or box in the word information and/or inform.
-Explain that informational writing relays information, or facts, and informs the reader about a certain topic.
-For example, an informational paragraph may explain how electricity works or why we have four seasons in the Northern Hemisphere.
 Tell students that sometimes when writing an informational paragraph, a writer may already know information, or facts, about the chosen topic.
-Explain that many times, however, writers will need to research several sources for information, including books, magazines, websites, etc. - Tell students that they have collected a lot of information that is now available to help them with this informational paragraph.
-Point out the many helpful sources of information: the Animal Classification Foldable (Activity Page 3.2), Brainstorming webs, and Field Journal responses. - Remind students of the steps of the writing process-plan, draft, revise, edit, and publish-and tell them that all of the notes they have collected along with the Classification Foldable will provide the information they will need to write their informational paragraph.
-Tell students that they will each write an informational paragraph with guidance from you. - Have students take out their copies of their Classification Foldable, Brainstorming webs, and Field Journal responses.
+Explain that many times, however, writers will need to research several sources for information, including books, magazines, websites, etc.

+- Tell students that they have collected a lot of information that is now available to help them with this informational paragraph.
+Point out the many helpful sources of information: the Animal Classification foldable (Activity Page 3.2), Brainstorming webs, and Field Journal responses. - Remind students of the steps of the writing process-plan, draft, revise, edit, and publish-and tell them that all of the notes they have collected along with the Animal Classification foldable will provide the information they will need to write their informational paragraph.
+Tell students that they will each write an informational paragraph with guidance from you. - Have students take out their copies of their Animal Classification foldable, Brainstorming webs, and Field Journal responses.
 Guide them in looking over the five Brainstorming webs and in deciding on which animal and animal group they are each going to write about.
 Tell them that the one Brainstorming Graphic Organizer they choose will provide the information and the plan for their paragraphs. - Have students turn to Activity Page 13.3.
 Write these three steps on chart paper, a chalkboard, or a whiteboard.
 Tell students that once they choose an animal, they will do the following: - 1.
 Write a topic sentence. - 2.
 Write at least three supporting sentences from their sources to support the topic sentence. - 3.
 Write a concluding sentence. - "Who can tell me what a topic sentence is?"
 Remind students that a topic sentence is the first sentence in a paragraph that tells the reader the main idea of that paragraph.
 In this case, the topic sentence will make a claim about the chosen animal and how it is classified.
-Share this example with students: "Frilled dragons, one of my favorite animals, are classified by scientists as reptiles."
+Share this example with students: "Frilled dragons, one of my favorite animals, are classified by scientists as reptiles." - "What will the supporting sentences, or evidence, provide?"
+Guide students in understanding that their supporting sentences will provide the reasons for their topic sentence, or claim.
+This is the information they will research in their sources.
+Share these example sentences with students.
+"Frilled dragons are grouped in the reptiles group because they are cold-blooded.
+Because